Devanshukoli/my-odinproject-journey/log.md

 - Basically understand about what is *doctype*, *html*, *lang=en*.
 - Also putting the things that I got to know about in *Anki*.

+## Date : 22-Nov-2024
+- So, I continued on yesterday's task, in which i forgot to put doctype and meta tags.
+- Today I mostly check on yesterday's code block rewrite it again and also put necessary details in anki. and check on it.